Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Recess has found its audience by focusing on creating content that engages, entertains, and distracts from everyday life.
 While beverage brands are some of the biggest advertising spenders, Recess has taken a completely organic approach.

-“I look at our Instagram strategy as a social commentary on the millennial existence… We’re speaking to the issues that we’re all going through that lead to stress and anxiety in a very unique, Recess way,” says Recess Founder Benjamin Witte.
+“I look at our Instagram strategy as a social commentary on the millennial existence… We’re speaking to the issues that we’re all going through that lead to stress and anxiety in a very unique, Recess way,” said Recess founder Benjamin Witte.

-The brand uses its organic Instagram to drive its audience to subscribe to a weekly, content-driven newsletter with a 25% open rate.
+The brand uses organic Instagram content to drive subscriptions to its weekly, content-driven newsletter, which has a 25% open rate.
 That’s compared to the industry average of just 14.5%.

 Teva created the sport sandal category in 1984 – with many millennials remembering the brand as the ‘dad-sandal’ of their youth.
 However, over the past few years, millennials (and other generations alike) have embraced the sporty, casual sandal as not just practical – but also a fashion statement.
 On Instagram, the company uses professional photography and user-generated content (UGC) submitted by Teva-wearing fans using the hashtag #strapinfreedom.